 CRNY’s ethical framework prioritizes transformative, caring support for artists; trust in and respect for program participants; worker solidarity and labor acknowledgement; reparative, equitable access to funds and opportunities; and an invitation to challenge and reimagine existing systems and institutions.

 - July 1, 2021 — Leadership Council announced

 - August 31, 2021 — Think Tank members announced

-- Sept 13-Dec 15, 2021 — Think Tank meetings to co-design programs
+- Sept 13-Dec 15, 2021 — Think Tank gatherings to co-design programs

-- Coming soon — Application guidelines released
+- February 14, 2022 — Application guidelines released

-We are happy to announce that Creatives Rebuild New York is now a fiscally sponsored project of Tides Center.
-As a champion for progress and innovation, Tides will provide CRNY with the organizational and operational support to help CRNY reach its mission.
+CRNY is a fiscally sponsored project of Tides Center.
+As a champion for progress and innovation, Tides provides CRNY with the organizational and operational support to help CRNY reach its mission.

 The ideas are not new, but the sense of urgency is.
 Artists have been grappling with these issues for some time.
-Inspired by the Comprehensive Employment and Training Act (CETA) Artists Project of 1978–80, CRNY is an extension of Mellon Foundation President Elizabeth Alexander’s work on the governor’s Reimagine New York Commission and was further developed in collaboration with Emil J. Kang, Program Director for Arts and Culture at Mellon.
-The initiative’s launch is being led by Sarah Calderon, who was previously managing director of ArtPlace America.
+Inspired by the Comprehensive Employment and Training Act (CETA) Artists Project of 1978–80, Creatives Rebuild New York is an extension of Mellon Foundation President Elizabeth Alexander’s work on the Governor’s Reimagine New York Commission in 2021.
+The initiative was further developed in collaboration with Emil J. Kang, Program Director for Arts and Culture at Mellon, and CRNY’s Executive Director Sarah Calderon, who was previously managing director of ArtPlace America.